PnS2018/holder/README.md

 There are 2 Models to be train.
 If one executes Model_trainer.py both should be trained.
-(I hope)

-If this is not the case just execute Model_trainer2.py which will train the real time system.

 Both programms need the same Datastructure.